THE LAST TO DIE: Semiotics of Hope between Religion and Ethics

 Clotilde PEREZ, University of São Paulo, Brazil

-Michael FACIUS, Tokyo Institute of Advanced Studies, Japan
+Michael FACIUS, The University of Tokyo, Japan

-Cristina DE MARIA, University of Bologna, Italy
+Cristina DEMARIA, University of Bologna, Italy

 13:00 | Discussion